China funds, brokerages embrace commodity futures as rules relax

 Globally, commodity trading funds have jumped sevenfold over the past decade to around $315 billion, underscoring the potential in China, Fortune SG said.

-Fortune SG is partly owned by Societe Generale (SOGN.PA).
+Fortune SG is partly owned by Societe Generale.
 It has launched China’s second commodities futures investment fund in partnership with British hedge fund manager Winton Capital.

 Tse said he believed futures funds would become popular in the long term as they could help improve Chinese investors’ asset allocation and expand their investment channels.